dave1987/LSE-Scraper/README.md

 Note: I am an amateur Python user who mostly uses python as a Spatial ETL tool.
 My experience of web scraping is limited.
 Suggestions and feedback are welcome.

+Edit 05/02/2020

+I have added logging and sperate sections for different markets